PDXplorer PDX Viewer Software

 PDXplorer release 4.1 adds the ability to export data from a selected navigation tree node.

-2. Click the Export Data button (callout 9, above).
-The Save As window opens.
+- Click the 9, above).
+The Save As window opens. button (callout

 Not all report specifications will generate useful data.
 For example, selecting an item without a Bill of Materials list will create an empty export file, while selecting the entire PDX package includes items that don't have a BOM.
 Some exports may require further filtering or editing to achieve the desired result.